theaquamarine/windows-powershell-docs/docset/windows/netsecurity/disable-netipsecrule.md

 It is possible that when this parameter is True at both ends, the computer will perform arbitration through SA negotiation so that one end sets the key while the other end watches the key.
 See the *AllowWatchKey* parameter for more information.
 The default value is False.
-This parameter is only supported on Windows Server® 2012.
+This parameter is only supported on Windows Server??
+2012.

 ```yaml
 Type: Boolean[]